kelmore5/javascript-utilities/doc/markdown/README.md

 *   Arrays has things like splitting an array into subsets, filtering out null values, sorting date arrays, and removing items via an input function.

-*   Dictionaries is the largest library and contains functions including transforming an array into a blank dictionary, doing name replacements on key
+*   Dictionaries is the largest library and contains functions including transforming an array into a blank dictionary, doing name replacements on keys in the dictionary, grabbing all data with specified keys from a json array, and removing a list of json keys.

+*   Files only has one (at the moment) function to create a file if one does not exist and return the full path.

+*   Math also has one function to find the closest divosor between a number and a specific divisor.

+*   Promises has two functions: One to append a catch function to an array of promises and one to append a next function to an array of promises to resolve true on complete.

+*   Spreadsheets includes functions to split a CSV file into a smaller amount of rows, output JSON data to Excel, and converting spreadsheet files to JSON.

+*   Strings has things like fuzzy searches within a string array and transforming strings from keys to titles.

+*   Utilities has a variety of functions, including removing HTML tags from an HTML page or element, creating a Levenshtein comparison, and initiating an HTTP request.

 This has been checked and was working on **May 1, 2018**, but I have no plans to maintain the project.